ABusyHippie/PolkadotHarvard2024Hackathon/README.md

 # Winner's Circle Demo

-This codebase allows you to launch a winner's circle circuit, create players, and run races to find the staked rewards victor.
+This codebase allows you to launch a winner's circle circuit, create players, and run races to find the staked rewards victor as well as purchase power-ups and distribute rewards to the winners.

 ### Before we start